Cary Deuber Hints LeeAnne Locken Is Miserable In Her Relationship: ‘RHOD’ 2 Storyline?

 Cary Deuber is excited about returning for a second season of The Real Housewives of Dallas, even though she will have to see LeeAnne Locken.
-It’s no secret that these two didn’t exactly get along last season and Cary didn’t appreciate how LeeAnne kept saying things about her marriage.
+It’s no secret that these two didn’t exactly get along last season, and Cary didn’t appreciate how LeeAnne kept saying things about her marriage.
 Before Deuber ever started filming the first season of The Real Housewives of Dallas, she was addressing rumors about her marriage.
 Apparently, many people thought that Cary had cheated with her husband while he was married to someone else.
 She had gotten the label of a home wrecker, even though he was separated at the time and devoted to making things work with Cary.
-Now, Deuber is speaking out about her friction with LeeAnne and it sounds like things haven’t improved in Dallas.
+Now, Deuber is speaking out about her friction with LeeAnne, and it sounds like things haven’t improved in Dallas.

-According to a new YouTube video, Cary Deuber is now revealing that she just wants LeeAnne to leave her alone.
+According to a new YouTube video, Cary Deuber revealed that she just wants LeeAnne to leave her alone.
 In an interview with Domenick Nati on the Domenick Nati Show, Deuber opened up about how she feels about LeeAnne.
 Interestingly, Cary reveals that she does think LeeAnne is a good girl who may mean well, but there’s something about Cary that Locken just can’t wrap her head around.
 And she has a theory that it has to do with her happy marriage.

 “Umm, you know, I think LeeAnne is a good girl.
-I think I just rub her the wrong way,” Cary Deuber explained during the interview, adding, “I think she generally has an issue with me”
+I think I just rub her the wrong way,” Cary Deuber explained during the interview, adding, “I think she generally has an issue with me.”

 What’s important?
 This… pic.twitter.com/koaTeOfsOx